xerc/mac-install-guide/commandlinetools/index-faq.md

 <details>
 <summary><h2>What is the Xcode Command Line Tools latest version?</h2></summary>
 <p>
-On macOS 11.3 (Big Sur), the latest version of Xcode Command Line Tools is version 2384.
-You can check by running `xcode-select --version` in the terminal application.
-If you've <a href="/commandlinetools/2.html">installed Xcode Command Line Tools with Homebrew</a>, you can run `brew config` to see the CLT version (12.5.0.22.9).
-Note that xcode-select and brew config provide different version numbers.
+There is no easy way to check the version number of Xcode Command Line Tools installed on your machine.
+Instead, check the version of clang by running `clang --version` in the terminal application.
+The Wikipedia page for <a href="https://en.wikipedia.org/wiki/Xcode">Xcode</a> shows the version number of the latest Xcode release and the corresponding clang version.
+If you've <a href="/commandlinetools/2.html">installed Xcode Command Line Tools with Homebrew</a>, you can run `brew config`.
+It will display 'CLT' but actually it is the clang version.
+As of July 2021, the Xcode latest version is 12.5.1 containing clang version 1205.0.22.11.
 </p>